Super-Manda/Stocks-Analysis/README.md

 ## Outside References
 ###
-To do this analysis, the following links were used to research more about some of these companies:
+To do this analysis, the following links were used to research more about some of these companies for the 2017-2018 comparison section:
 - https://en.wikipedia.org/wiki/Daqo_New_Energy
 - https://en.wikipedia.org/wiki/Enphase_Energy
 - https://en.wikipedia.org/wiki/SolarEdge